BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 false
 ```

-The first argument can be any object; the second argument is a symbol, `:` followed by the name of the attribute.
+The first argument can be any object; the second argument is a symbol, `:` followed by the name of the field.

-You can also use a `try` statement to see if the object has the attributes you need:
+You can also use a `try` statement to see if the object has the fields you need:

 ```julia
 try